lab-cosmo/pet-mad/docs/README_BATCHED.md

-# High-throughput, batched evaluation of PET-MAD
+# High-throughput, batched evaluation of PET-MAD in ASE

 While the traditional methods of the provided ASE calculator are appropriate to run simulations, they are not optimal when the goal is to evaluate the model on a large